-The next Commission Meeting is Wednesday, November 10, 2021, 1:30 p.m.
+The next Executive Committee Meeting is Thursday, November 4, 2021 at 1:30 p.m.
 111 Liberty Street, Suite 100 Columbus, Ohio 43215

 PARKING AND TRANSIT: When parking in MORPC's parking lot, please be sure to park in a MORPC visitor space or in a space marked with a yellow "M".
 Handicapped parking is available at the side of MORPC's building.
-On Commission meeting days only, additional parking is available in numbered spaces toward the west end of the parking lot.
 Electric vehicle charging stations are available for MORPC guests.